marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Now, Micrio 2.9 *isn't bad*.
 It runs pretty smooth on all devices.
 But with WebAssembly around the corner, this could make a *big* difference in making Micrio's performance even better, and could improve the code architecture a lot.

-And, perhaps, this could also mark the setup for a new major version, where I will draw a clear line and drop all compatibility fixes and polyfills for older browsers: **Micrio 3.0**.
+And, perhaps, this could also mark the setup for a new major version, where I will draw a clear line and drop all compatibility and polyfills for older browsers: **Micrio 3.0**.